svallamsetti/weather/README.md

 1. clone the repo `git clone git@github.com:svallamsetti/weather.git`
 2. `cd weather`
 3. create `.env` file under project root directory
-4. copy contents from `.env.example` to `.env` file
+4. copy contents from `.env.example` to `.env` file `cp .env.example .env`
-5. Run `./vendor/bin/sail artisan key:generate`
-6. copy the API key sent in email and paste it in `.env` file for the key `API_KEY=`
+5. Run composer install `docker run --rm --interactive --tty \
+   --volume $PWD:/app \
-7. Run `./vendor/bin/sail composer install`
+   composer install`
     > This step may take some time to install dependencies

-8. Run `./vendor/bin/sail up -d`
+6. Run `./vendor/bin/sail up -d`
+7. Run `./vendor/bin/sail artisan key:generate`
+8. Run `touch database/SearchHistory.sqlite`
+9. Run `touch database/testing.sqlite`
+10. copy the API key sent in email and paste it in `.env` file for the key `API_KEY=`
-9. The application can be accessed at [Weather](http://127.0.0.1:8888/weather)
+11. The application can be accessed at [Weather](http://127.0.0.1:8888/weather)
-10. This app runs on `8888` port, in case if that port is occupied change the port in `.env` file for key `APP_PORT`
+12. This app runs on `8888` port, in case if that port is occupied change the port in `.env` file for key `APP_PORT`

 ## Running Tests